 - 1. Shut down the engine, and remove the key from the ignition. - 2.
 Stroke the knife manually until the knife sections are spaced midway between the guards. - 3.
-Remove the two nuts (A) and bolts attaching the guard (B) and top guide (C) to the cutterbar. - 4.
-Remove the guard (B), plastic wear plate (if installed), top guide (C), and adjuster bar (D).
+Remove the two nuts (A) and bolts attaching guard (B) and top guide (C) to the cutterbar. - 4.
+Remove guard (B), the plastic wearplate (if installed), top guide (C), and adjuster bar (D).

-The first four outboard guards (B) on the drive sides of the header do not have ledger plates.
+The first four outboard guards (A) on the drive sides of the header do not have ledger plates.
 Ensure the proper replacement guards are installed at these locations.

-A - Standard Guard B - Drive Side Guard
+A - Drive Side Guard B - Standard Guard (with Ledger Plate)

-- Position the plastic wearplate (if applicable), replacement guard (B), adjuster bar (D), top guide (C), and install bolts and nuts (A).
+- 5. Position the plastic wearplate (if applicable), replacement guard (B), adjuster bar (D), and top guide (C), and then install bolts and nuts (A).
 Do NOT tighten. - 6.
 Check and adjust the clearance between the hold-downs and the knife.
-Refer to Checking Knife Hold-Downs, page 142 Checking Knife Hold-Downs, page 142.
+Refer to Checking Knife Hold-Downs, page 132.